-Miller, JC, Brown, V, Cañizares-Esguerra, J, Dubois, L, and Kupperman, KO.
-The Princeton companion to Atlantic history.
-January 18, 2015.
+Miller, J. C., V. Brown, J. Cañizares-Esguerra, L. Dubois, and K. O. Kupperman.
+The Princeton companion to Atlantic history, 2015.

-Gaffield, J, and Acacia, M. Documents constitutionnels d’Haïti 1790-1860 / Constitutional Documents of Haiti, 1790-1860.
-Edited by L Dubois.
+Gaffield, Julia, and Michel Acacia.
+Documents constitutionnels d’Haïti 1790-1860 / Constitutional Documents of Haiti, 1790-1860.
+Edited by Laurent Dubois.
 Berlin and New York: De Gruyter, 2013.

 Dubois, L. Haiti: The Aftershocks of History.
 Metropolitan Books, 2012.

 Bender, T., R. Rabinowitz, and L. Dubois.
 Revolution!
 The Atlantic World Reborn.
 New York: Giles Ltd, 2011.

 Dubois, L. Soccer empire: The World cup and the future of France, 2010.